User Namespaces: 2017 Status Update and Additional Resources

 Meet Me At DockerCon!

 Do you want to discuss user namespaces (or any other container engine topic really) in more detail?
-I’d love to meet up at DockerCon in Austin the week of April 17th.
+I’d love to meet up at DockerCon in Copenhagen the week of October 16th.
 If you haven’t registered yet, please feel free to use my Docker Captain code “CaptainPhil” to receive 10% off your registration cost.
 Make sure to register soon before DockerCon sells out!